-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a wire transfer notification for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a wire transfer notification for the recipient.
 The text in the e-mail message attempts to convince the recipient to open the attachment and view a copy of a receipt.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID5563 and RuleID5563KVR) may contain the following files:

 The Payment slip ID-GF-37840.exe file in the Payment slip ID-GF-37840.zip attachment has a file size of 72,704 bytes.
 The MD5 checksum, which is a unique identifier of the executable, is the following string: 0xDA86A2A45A60F1DD659CD1D942207ACD

 The Payment notification id ED-4950.exe file size in the Payment notification id ED-4950.zip is not available.
 The MD5 checksum is also not available.